-The rates and fees charged by Georgetown for retail water service are published and updated from time to time by Georgetown on its official website and the rates and fees charged by Liberty Hill for retail wastewater service are published and updated from time to time by Liberty Hill on its official website.
-Please refer to Georgetown and Liberty Hill's official websites for current rates and fees.
-The rates and charges established by Georgetown and Liberty Hill are not financial and operating data of the District and will not be updated by the District annually as part of the District's continuing disclosure undertaking.
+The City provides retail water and wastewater services to residents of the District and establishes the rates and fees for such services, subject to change from time to time.
+The rates and fees charged by the City for retail water and wastewater services are published and updated from time to time by the City on its official website.
+Please refer to the City's official websites for current rates and fees.
+The rates and charges established by the City are not financial and operating data of the District and will not be updated by the District annually as part of the District's continuing disclosure undertaking.